CARD CARRYING

 She’d been dead for about 48 hours.
 The autopsy might narrow that down, but determining the exact time of death would be tricky.
 The sun beating on the hatchback window for two days had sped up decomposition.

 Patricia McCabe had on the khaki pants and striped blouse she was wearing when she left for work.
-Her wallet was missing, but the car registration confirmed her identity.
-A green windbreaker and a straw hat with a mosquito net veil lay next to her.
+Her handbag was lying beside her, open, with the wallet missing, but the car registration confirmed her identity.
+A green windbreaker and a straw hat with a mosquito net veil also lay next to her.
 The hat was stained with blood.

 The parking area at Goose Cove was about a half hour’s walk from Pennington’s refrigerator box.
 A thorough toss of his possessions revealed nothing incriminating, but a close examination of the area around the murder scene uncovered a good-sized rock with what looked like blood stains on it.
 The lab would determine that.
 The rock’s surface was too rough to retain fingerprints.
 There was also blood on the grass near the bike path around the reservoir.